jondowson/pod/README.md

 Pod will distribute, untar and configure all software sent to each server.
 Settings are defined in **two** pod configuration files - one for cluster-wide settings and one for server level settings.

-Out of the box - pod will create a desktop folder with the all configured software, data and log folders all in one place.
+Out of the box - pod will create a desktop folder with all configured software, data and log folders all conveniently in one place.

 **Note:**
 By using tarballs, pod does **not require root privileges** to setup a dse cluster.